CenturyLinkCloud/PublicKB/Disaster Recovery/safehaven-gracefully-shutdown-srn.md

   a.	`scstadmin -list_target`

   b.
-Perform the following command with each IQN pasted into the <target name> field: `scstadmin -rem_target <the target name> -driver iscsi`
+Perform the following command with each IQN pasted into the <target name> field: `scstadmin -disable_target <the target name> -driver iscsi`

 5. Deactivate the Pluns (logical volumes) for the protection groups:
   a.
 Run `lvscan`
   b.
 Run `vgchange –an <VG name>` using the volume names, for each volume.
   c.
 Run `lvscan` again to make sure all volumes have been deactivated (lvscan should show all as "inactive").
 If you are unable to deactivate a volume, run `kpartx -d /dev/sbd0` then `kpartx -d /dev/sbd1` (use all sbd's from 0 onward)

-6. Clear all the sbd’s : `sbdmAllClear` (or individually clear sbd's: `sbdm /dev/sbd<number> clear` similar to step 5c).
+6. Clear all the sbd’s : `sbdAllClear` (or individually clear sbd's: `sbdm /dev/sbd<number> clear` similar to step 5c).

 7. Reboot the SRN